November 12, 2019

 Arm rest position is another point discussed in further detail on our posture page.
 Furthermore, inappropriate arm rest position may lead to injury:

-The rotation aspect of the arm rests helps provide support for different types of activity.
-For example, using a mouse & keyboard will usually require a different arm position than holding a controller in front of you.
+The rotational aspect of the arm rests helps provide support for different types of activity.
+For example, using a mouse and keyboard will usually require a different arm position than holding a console controller in front of you.

-The arm rest padding—or rather, lack of arm rest padding—is my only real complaint with DXRacer chairs.
-The arm rest surface is unforgiving and uncomfortable!
+The arm rest padding—or rather, the lack of arm rest padding—is my only real complaint with DXRacer chairs.
+The arm rest surface is unforgiving and uncomfortable.
 There are times where my elbows are actually sore because the surface is so firm.

 To combat the issue of unforgiving arm rests, I’ve used towels or other pieces of clothing to create my own padding.
 With the amount of cushion and comfort in the seat and backrest, it was an unfortunate surprise that the arm rests were not more comfortably designed.

 Overall, the DXRacer gaming chairs are amazing.
 DXRacer is one of the best ergonomic solutions for gamers and streamers, and I am very pleased with the overall quality of their chairs.
 At some point, my current chair will finally wear out.
 And, when this happens, I will definitely browse through what’s new at DXRacer.

 Esports Healthcare approves and recommends DXRacer for postural and ergonomic support.